There is not much that comes close to home fried chicken. Done right, it is one of the most wholesome and delicious meals around.

 Naturevibe Botanicals White Rice Flour

 This 100% all-natural white rice flour is a perfect gluten-free option to use for fried chicken.

 Not only does it give a great coating to chicken, but it is a good source of energy and even helps with healthy digestion.

-It is certified kosher and organic, while still offering a great option for coatings.
+It is non-GMO and gluten-free, while still offering a great option for coatings.

 4. Rye or Barley Flour

 Rye or barley flour give the fried chicken a very rich, mouth-filling flavor.
 Rye and barley flour are both heavy tasting flours and go well with darker chicken meat such as the thighs and drumsticks.

 The deep tasting flour gives the fried chicken a richer dimension, and some simple salt and spices can create a powerful coating that manages to go golden-brown when fried for the right amount of time.